panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 The square brackets syntax in JavaScript is the usual and good way to access items by index.
 Just put the index variable in square brackets `array[index]`, and get the array item at that index.

-However, accessing an array item from the end using the regular accessor isn't convenient since it doesn't accept negative indexes.
+However, accessing items from the end using the regular accessor isn't convenient since it doesn't accept negative indexes.
 So, for example, to access the last element of the array you have to use a workaround expression:

 ```javascript
 const lastItem = array[array.length - 1];
 ```

 Fortunately, the new array method `array.at(index)` lets you access the array elements by index as a regular accessor.
-Moreover, `array.at(index)` accepts negative indexes, in which case the method accesses the elements from the end.
+Moreover, `array.at(index)` accepts negative indexes, in which case the method takes elements from the end:

 ```javascript
 const lastItem = array.at(-1);